-- 1. Senior Community Volunteer Service Project Requirement (CVSP) iForward students demonstrate their skills, knowledge, and awareness of their place in the local community by producing a capstone project that includes a project or performance, volunteer community service, and a reflection paper.
+Senior Community Volunteer Service Project Requirement (CVSP) - iForward students demonstrate their skills, knowledge, and awareness of their place in the local community by producing a capstone project that includes a project or performance, volunteer community service, and a reflection paper.
 The volunteer project should take a minimum of 30 hours to complete.
 Students are encouraged to begin their project early in their senior year.
-The CVSP must be done on-site and under direct supervision of the community non-profit organization. - 2.
-Post High School and Beyond Plan Essay Requirement Students will develop an education/career plan for their high school experience and for five years following graduation.
+Twenty Hours of the CVSP must be done on-site and under direct supervision of the community non-profit organization.
+Ten hours of the CVSP can be completed by assigned tutoring of underclassmen.

+- Post High School and Beyond Plan Essay Requirement Students will develop an education/career plan for their high school experience and for five years following graduation.
 This plan will help students start thinking about their futures and focus their course selection on courses which will prepare them for their career interests. - 3.
 Senior Portfolio & Presentation Requirement As a prerequisite for graduation from iForward, students will maintain an online portfolio of their best work and a brief "Lessons Learned" statement from all courses and activities completed at iForward.
 The portfolio presentation is the final activity for the Senior iLearning course.
 The presentation is done live over the Internet.